ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/012-broadcast-to-rtmp.md

 ## Using a Stream Key

 Ecamm Live can produce broadcasts on many live streaming services that support the _Real-time Messaging Protocol,_ more commonly known as RTMP.
-Services that use RTMP include [Twitch](https://twitch.tv), [Restream.io](https://restream.io), and [Wowza](https://www.wowza.com/products/streaming-cloud).
+Services that use RTMP include [Wowza](https://www.wowza.com/products/streaming-cloud) and [Crowdcast](https://www.crowdcast.io).

 To start streaming to a RTMP-capable service, you'll need two pieces of information:

-* **Server URL** — this will look like a web address, except it will say "rtmp://" at the beginning.
+* **Server URL** — this will look like a web address, except it will say *rtmp://* or *rtmps://* at the beginning.
 * **Stream Key** — this is like a password, so that Ecamm Live can establish a connection with the address and allowing it to accept your video

 Every service is a little different with regard to finding this information.
 To connect to your service, in the bottom right corner of the Main Window, select <samp>Custom Stream Key</samp> from the <samp>Destination</samp> menu.
 A sheet will appear to accept your Server URL and Stream Key.